cpchalk/gpcheckx/README.md

-See the 'Add diagonals' section for quicker and less memory intensive ways to do the automatic structure calculations for h93 and f46.
+See the 'Add diagonals' section for quicker and less memory intensive ways to carry out the calculations for h93 and f46.

 # Proving non-hyperbolicity.